 The ENTP personality has been thought to create chaos and ruffle things up when they are bored, for the simple purpose of, well, not being bored anymore.

-The healthy ENTP may do this by engaging in a spirited debate, the unhealthy one, especially someone as unhealthy as the Joker, does it by burning down a stack of money that belongs to mobsters or blowing up a hospital because, why not?
+The healthy ENTP may do this by engaging in a spirited debate, the unhealthy one, especially someone as unhealthy as the Joker, does it by burning down a stack of money that belongs to mobsters or destroying a hospital because, why not?

 He lives for the thrill, and all he wants to do is create ruckus everywhere he goes, which includes his constant taunting of Batman as well.